Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Belmar, NJ

-Also not too far from Point Pleasant and Bradley Beaches is Belmar Beach.
-It’s a midway point between the livelier Point Pleasant and the sentient Bradley.
-The boardwalk isn’t as popular, but still offers your typical beach fare such as burgers, fries, and ice cream.
+Belmar Beach is a midway point between the livelier Point Pleasant and the sentient Bradley.
+The boardwalk isn’t as popular, but still offers your typical beach fare, such as burgers, fries, and ice cream.
 There are even places to play arcade games.

 Island Beach State Park